WESH: News operation

 WESH also produces newscasts for WKCF.
 Prior to the stations being co-owned, WESH produced a 10 p.m. newscast for WKCF between January 2001 and September 2002, replacing WKMG, with existing anchor Bud Hedinger.
 WESH restored a news presence on WKCF in January 2007, when it debuted a two-hour morning news extension at 7 a.m.
 On August 31, 2009, WKCF resumed a nightly 10 p.m. newscast.
 The program, initially a half-hour, expanded to a full hour in 2016.

 Sports programming

-Beginning in 2025, WESH splits rights with WKCF to a package of over-the-air telecasts, simulcast from FanDuel Sports Network, of the Orlando Magic basketball team, with WESH airing four games and WKCF airing six.
+Beginning in 2025, WESH split rights with WKCF to a package of over-the-air telecasts, simulcast from FanDuel Sports Network, of the Orlando Magic basketball team, with WESH airing four games and WKCF airing six.